9 Day Southern Journey

-“Haere Mai” Welcome to Queenstown – the beautiful alpine resort regarded as New Zealand’s premier holiday destination.
+“Haere Mai” Welcome to Queenstown – the beautiful alpine resort town regarded as New Zealand’s premier holiday destination.
 On completion of formalities, pick up your rental car and travel onto your accommodation.
-The remainder of the day is at leisure to explore Queenstown.
+The rest of the day is yours to harness – what will you do first?

-Travel north along the narrow, bush clad, coastal plain through Hokitika to Greymouth.
-Turn inland towards the Southern Alps, over Arthur’s Pass and across the Canterbury Plains to Christchurch.
+Travel north along the bush clad, coastal plain past Hokitika to Greymouth.
+Turn inland towards the Southern Alps and stop at Arthur’s Pass, the waypoint for a short walk you shouldn’t miss, terminating at the Devil’s Punchbowl, a 100m high waterfall.
+When you’ve taken all of the pictures your camera can handle, continue across the Canterbury Plains to Christchurch.

 Sadly your holiday is at an end and you will return your rental car to Christchurch airport today for your onward flight.
 Here, we bid you a fond farewell and hope you leave with many happy memories of your stay in Aotearoa, New Zealand.

 There are 18 reviews of this tour from past clients of Relaxing Journeys, averaging 4.9 out of 5.